SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 ```@example advanced_intro_to_catalyst_modelling_approaches
 rs_dsl == rs_prog
 ```
-This equality requires the two systems to have the same `name`, here `:rs`.
-This is provided to the DSL using [the initial argument to @reaction_network](@ref ref) a to the programmatic construction using the `name` keyword.
+This equality requires the two systems to have the same `name` (here, `:rs`).
+The name is provided to the DSL using [the initial argument to @reaction_network](@ref ref) and to the programmatic constructor using the `name` keyword.

 Note that we here directly use symbolic variables.
-This can be used to form arbitrary expressions as rates (just like we did when we [described Symbolics.jl](@ref @advanced_intro_to_catalyst_background_symbolics)).
+This can be used to form arbitrary expressions as rates (just like we did when we [described Symbolics](@ref @advanced_intro_to_catalyst_background_symbolics)).
 I.e. to make a reaction directly dependent on `P` we can write
 ```@example advanced_intro_to_catalyst_modelling_approaches
 Reaction(kP*P, [S], [P])
 ```
-More details on programmatic model construction (e.g. how to use non-unitary stoichiometries) can be found [here](@ref programmatic_CRN_construction).
+More details on programmatic model construction can be found [here](@ref programmatic_CRN_construction).
+While programmatic modelling typically is a bit more laborious than DSL-based, it also gives the user more control over the modelling process.

 ### [Hierarchical and compositional modelling](@id advanced_intro_to_catalyst_modelling_approaches_hierarchical)
 The final type of model construction is hierarchical (or compositional) modelling.
 This involves first creating smaller models, and then composing them together to create a single, more complex model.
 The component models can be created using either DSL-based or programmatic modelling.